greenelab/manubot-gpt-manuscript/manuscript.md

 **a)** A manuscript (written with Manubot) with different sections.
 **b)** Section-specific prompts used to process each paragraph.
 If a paragraph belongs to a non-standard section, then a default prompt will be used to perform a basic revision only.
+The prompt for the Methods section includes the formatting of equations with identifiers.
+All sections' prompts include these instructions: *"the text grammar is correct, spelling errors are fixed, and the text has a clear sentence structure"*, although these are only shown for abstracts.
 ](images/figure_1.svg "AI-based revision applied on a Manubot manuscript"){#fig:ai_revision width="85%"}

 We implemented the AI-based revision infrastructure in Manubot [@doi:10.1371/journal.pcbi.1007128].